bonktree/tayga/README.md

 This repository contains Tayga, imported from its previous release (0.9.2) from Litech.org, plus all patches maintained by Debian applied.
+It has received futher patches from contributors here on GitHub.

 # Overview